Help to Buy: Criticism

 Government guarantees will not increase the supply of homes, but they will drive up prices at a time when it seems likely that house prices are already over-valued.
 When the scheme is withdrawn any rise in prices that has taken place will be undermined, with potentially disastrous results.
 There is a real risk that the housing market will become dependent on the underwriting by government, making it very difficult politically to shut the scheme down.
 This should be of great concern.
 The world must have gone mad for us to now be discussing endless taxpayer guarantees for mortgages.
 Instead of trying to pump-up prices, the Government should focus on relaxing planning laws and reducing Local Authority charges on developers to make it easier to build more homes.

-Doubt on the scheme's vaunted ability to increase house-building was also cast by the Office of Budget Responsibility.
+Doubt on the scheme's vaunted ability to increase house-building was also cast by the Office for Budget Responsibility.

 The situation for taxpayers under Help to Buy: mortgage guarantee would be acute if a housing bubble develops, or is already present, while the scheme is in operation, because at some point the bubble has to burst, an event that would lead to an increase in defaults on mortgage repayments.
 Of course, by the very nature of the scheme, it is when someone stops repaying their mortgage that the UK taxpayer steps in as guarantor.
 Worse, Help to Buy has been questioned by critics, such as the Royal Institution of Chartered Surveyors, who argue that Help to Buy could itself increase the risk of, and then help to fuel, just such a bubble.

 Former Chancellor Nigel Lawson called for the scheme to be restricted and says the scheme should not be available in London's overheated property market.

 In Scotland, figures released by freedom of information showed that more than half of the homes purchased with Help to Buy were built by three volume housebuilders, prompting calls from MSPs and housing charities to scrap the 'dysfunctional' scheme.
 The Scottish scheme has also been criticised for having a "limited impact" in rural areas.

 The Scheme has also earned the nickname "Help to Sell Scheme", as the increasing demand seems to benefit existing homeowners, and property developers, rather than the buyer.

 Since flats are often the first step on the UK housing ladder, the majority of first-time buyers who had bought property using the UK government's help to buy scheme found themselves unable to sell their properties from 2019 due to the United Kingdom cladding crisis, which saw a collapse in confidence among mortgage lenders in the regulation of fire-safety of tall buildings in the UK.